ST10258766/Wordleandroidclient/README.md

 Both use **GitHub Actions** for build automation.
 Render auto-deploys backend changes on merge to `main`.

 ---
+## 💻 Use of GitHub and GitHub actions:

+- Used GitHub as the main version-control platform for all source code.
+- Maintained separate repositories for Android (Kotlin) and the Node.js API.
+- Used branches and commits to manage development in a structured way.
+- Implemented GitHub Actions for automated CI checks (builds, linting, workflow validation).
+- Enabled automatic backend deployment to Render on every merge to main.
+- Improved reliability and reduced manual errors through continuous integration and delivery.
+- Ensured a professional, consistent, and streamlined development process.

+---
 ## 📝 Release Notes